kritebh/django-boilerplate-shell-script/README.md

-## Boiler Plate for Setting Up Django Project
+# Script for Setting Up Django Project

 It is a script for automating the setup of Django Project